hugowindisch/pillow/README.md

 Note that this html file will need to be in the same folder ass pillow.js for this to work.

-##Automatically generating and html file
+##Automatically Generating an HTML File
 You can tell pillowscan or pillowserve to automatically generate an html file for your package with the -html switch.
 This html will be placed in your generated folder, will be named yourPackage.html, and will look like:

 ```html